|

 box timbre and their speed can be also manually controlled with the dial.

-The sound engine resembles much the Casio
+The sound engine strongly resembles the classic Casio SA-series.

-in the CasioClub series as Casio M-300.
+CasioClub series as Casio M-300.

 main features: